 CCPlay inserts caption data from imported text or binary files into the encoder's SDI video output.
-The caption data files contain time codes, and insertion into the video can be synced to ANC VITC (embedded in the SDI video input) or timed with a self-generated video frame clock.
+The caption data files contain time codes, and insertion into the video can be synced to an external time code source including LTC, HD ANC VITC, and SD DVITC, or timed with a self-generated video frame clock.
 CCPlay also allows you to schedule files for future playout and shift time codes to adjust caption timing.
 A wide range of caption and subtitle file formats are supported, including ECF, SCC, SRT, CAP, TT, WebVTT, and more.
-CCPlay is controlled primarily through the encoder's web interface but can also be controlled remotely through an HTTP API - for more information on this API point your browser to https://gour-encoder's-ip}/ccplay/api
+CCPlay is controlled primarily through the encoder's web interface but can also be controlled remotely through an HTTP API - for more information on this API point your browser to http://{your-encoder's-ip}/ccplay/api